joachim-gassen/opsci_talk/README.md

 This repository contains the materials for a talk that I (Joachim Gassen, Humboldt-Universität zu Berlin and
 [TRR 266 "Accounting for Transparency"](https://www.accounting-for-transparency.de))
-have given at the [2020 VHB Conference](https://www.bwl2020.org).
+will give at the [2020 VHB Conference](https://www.bwl2020.org).

 The talk discusses open science related issues and presents a case-study based open science workflow using a containerized R/RStudio environment.
-It was delivered online as the "offline conference" was canceled due to the COVID-19 outbreak.
+It is delivered online as a video broadcast since the "offline conference" was canceled due to the COVID-19 outbreak.

+You can follow/watch the video broadcast [here](https://bit.ly/39XIFk8).

 ### TL;DNR